-- The success of the International Personality Item Pool since it was announced at the ECP in Ghent has been amazing. - > 1,812 citations to the original announcement (Goldberg, 1999) - > 1,119 to the followup (Goldberg, Johnson, Eber, Hogan, Ashton, Cloninger & Gough, 2006) - 2 The goal of the IPIP was to allow all personality researchers access to a common core of validated personality items. - These were based upon (adapted from) the NEO-PI-R, the MPQ, the HPI, the JPRF, etc. - Include normal temperamental as well as vocational and avocational interests (Pozzebon, Visser, Ashton, Lee & Goldberg, 2010). - Similar goals of the International Cognitive Ability Resource: - To provide a shared common core of ability items that we can all use in our research. - To share the item statistics, so that we can all develop better and broader scales of ability.
+- The success of the International Personality Item Pool since it was announced at the ECP in Ghent has been amazing. - > 1,812 citations to the original announcement (Goldberg, 1999) - > 1,119 to the followup (Goldberg, Johnson, Eber, Hogan, Ashton, Cloninger & Gough, 2006) - 2 The goal of the IPIP was to allow all personality researchers access to a common core of validated personality items. - These were based upon (adapted from) the NEO-PI-R, the MPQ, the HPI, the JPRF, etc. - Include normal temperamental as well as vocational and avocational interests. - The goals of the International Cognitive Ability Resource is similar - To provide a shared common core of ability items that we can all use in our research. - To share the item statistics, so that we can all develop better and broader scales of ability.